AnimaApp/docs/src/v3/sketch/prototype-link/publish-website.md

 2. Enter your domainand click **Add**
 3. In the top right corner of Anima, click on **Publish to www.yourdomain.com**

+Please, [follow this guide](/v3/sketch/prototype-link/custom-domains.html) to learn how to setup your domain provider's settings.

+> NOTE <br>
-We are not a custom domain provider.
+> We are not a custom domain provider.
 You first need to get a domain from GoDaddy, Google Domains, or any domain provider.

-Please, [follow this guide](/v3/sketch/prototype-link/custom-domains.html) to learn how to setup your domain provider's settings.